leopolicastro/func_bot/README.md

 # FuncBot

-FuncBot is a Rails gem built on top of the [ruby-openai](https://github.com/alexrudall/ruby-openai) gem that allows you to easily create chatbots that can answer questions by calling on functions that you define.
+FuncBot is a Rails gem built on top of the [ruby-openai](https://github.com/alexrudall/ruby-openai) gem.
+It allows you to easily create chatbots that can answer questions by calling on functions you define.
+It's goal is to provide a simple interface to consume [OpenAI's Function Calling API](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com).

 ## Usage